noinspection PyPep8Naming,PyAttributeOutsideInit,SpellCheckingInspection

 self._cmd_group = CommandsGroup("immediate", core, parent)

-[docs] def set(self, opc_timeout_ms: int = -1) -> None:
+def perform(self, opc_timeout_ms: int = -1) -> None:

-Snippet: driver.applications.k91Wlan.configure.burst.evm.evChip.immediate.set() \n
+Snippet: ``driver.applications.k91Wlan.configure.burst.evm.evChip.immediate.perform()`` \n

 Both of these commands configure the measurement type to be 'EVM vs Chip' for IEEE 802.11b and g (DSSS) standards.

-For compatibility reasons, the method RsFsw.Applications.K91_Wlan.Configure.Burst.Evm.Esymbol.Immediate.set command is
+For compatibility reasons, the method ``RsFsw.applications.k91Wlan.configure.burst.evm.esymbol.immediate.perform()``

-using the method RsFsw.Applications.K10x_Lte.Initiate.Immediate.set command.
-Note that the CONF:BURS:<ResultType>:IMM
+e.g. using the method ``RsFsw.applications.k10Xlte.initiate.immediate.perform()`` command.

-commands change the screen layout to display the 'Magnitude Capture' buffer in window 1 at the top of the screen and the
+Note that the CONF:BURS:<ResultType>:IMM commands change the screen layout to display the 'Magnitude Capture' buffer in

-selected result type in window 2 below that.
-Any other active windows are closed.
-Use the LAYout commands to change the
+window 1 at the top of the screen and the selected result type in window 2 below that.
+Any other active windows are

-display (see 'Working with windows in the display') . \n
+closed.
+Use the LAYout commands to change the display (see 'Working with windows in the display') .

-:param opc_timeout_ms: Maximum time to wait in milliseconds, valid only for this call."""
+:param opc_timeout_ms: Maximum time to wait in milliseconds, valid only for this call.

 self._core.io.write_with_opc(f'CONFigure:BURSt:EVM:EVCHip:IMMediate', opc_timeout_ms)